osama22711/Books/Head_First_Design_patterns/README.md

    * The intent of Abstract Factory is to create families of related objects without having to depend on their concrete classes
    * The Dependency Inversion Principle guides us to avoid dependencies on concrete types and to strive for abstraction
    * Factories are a powerful technique for coding to abstractions, not concrete classes.
+5. * The Singleton Pattern ensures you have at most one instance of a class in your application.
+   * The Singleton Pattern also provides a global access point to that instance.
+   * Java's implementation of the Singleton Pattern makes use of a private constructor, a static method combined with a static variable.
+   * Examine your performance and resource constraints and carefully choose an appropriate Singleton implementation for multithreaded applications (and we should consider all applications multithreaded!)
+   * Beware of the double-checked locking implementation; it is not thread-safe in versions before Java2, version 5.
+   * Be careful if you are using multiple class loaders; this could defeat the Singleton implementation and result in multiple instances.
+   * If you are using a JVM earlier than 1.2, you'll need to create a registry of Singletons to defeat the garbage collector.

 ---
 # Design Patterns